-- v.
-One hard copy and a soft copy are to be submitted directly by the student and/or supervisor to the Library for the uploading of the dissertation on ETD.
-A receipt must be provided by the Library upon successful uploading and submission of hard copy - vi.
-The Library receipt (copy) and four hard copies are to be submitted to Examination Section.
-The four hard copies are to be distributed to the supervisors and external examiners.
-In the event the supervisors and/or external examiners are more than four, the student must provide the additional copies. - vii.
-A candidate and the supervisors must complete the submission of thesis form. - viii.
-Candidates who fail to submit a hard copy of their thesis will not graduate. - ix.
+- iv.
+After finalization, a candidate must submit a soft copy in PDF format to the supervisors. - v.
+A soft copy in PDF format is to be submitted to Examination Section. - vi.
+A candidate and the supervisors must complete the submission of thesis form. - vii.
+Candidates who fail to submit a final soft copy of their thesis will not graduate. - viii.
 The full text of the thesis will be posted on the web in PDF format.